-She attempted to do that but the water was too cold and the water from the fall was too fast and that it was painful.
-Even though Marlaina could not make her waterfall dreams come true, it was an amazing hike that was full of tropical plants.
+She attempted to do that but the water was too cold and the water from the fall was too fast and painful.
+Even though Niner could not make her waterfall photo-shoot dreams come true, it was an amazing hike that was full of tropical plants.
 When we arrived at the highway we treated ourselves to a fresh delicious pineapple smoothie at the cart out front.

 The next stop was the Keanae peninsula to see the lava rock beaches.
 The water was so blue there!

 After that, we got a snack and DB got herself a loaf of banana bread that lasted her the rest of the trip.